Also known as: Shuldham-Shaw, Winifred

 After Cecil Sharp’s death in 1924, Winifred (often performing as ‘Holly’ Shaw) put her career on hold and spent the final 6 years of her life as Hon Sec of the Cecil Sharp Memorial Fund that delivered the building known as Cecil Sharp House nr Regents Park in London.
 This was opened on 7 June 1930 but Winifred was too ill to attend.
 She died two months later, aged only 42, on 14/8/1930 at her home at 7 Lyndhurst Gardens, Hampstead.

-See tribute to Winifred by Harry Plunket Greene Journal of the English Folk Dance Journal no.4 (1931).
+See tribute to Winifred by Harry Plunket Greene Journal of the English Folk Dance Society no.4 (1931).